Energy resources

 The UK probably still has oil and gas reserves under the continental shelf, but the retrieval on the Atlantic side will be progressively more expensive the further round the North coast of Scotland exploration progresses.
 The increase in crude oil price is not leading to an increase in exploration and development of new oil fields by the oil majors, but in the acquisition of companies with reserves holdings or in gas ventures.

-The UK coal mining industry has declined and more than half of our requirements are imported, UK coal reserves have been conserved.
-At the 2005 production rate the R/P ratio was only 11.
+The UK coal mining industry has declined and more than half of our requirements are imported: UK coal reserves have been conserved.
+At the 2007 production rate the R/P ratio was only 9.
 If as a hypothesis the UK was in siege after 2010 and indigenous coal had to be used in substitution for imported oil and gas (and assuming the liquefaction processes were available) it would last for only a few years.

-The world has large coal resources, with a R/P ratio in 2005 of 155 (cf. oil 41 and gas 65).
-As oil and gas production rates approach their "Hubbert" peaks in 2010 and 2020 respectively, coal resources will be utilised at a greater rate in substitution for liquid fuels and chemical products.
+The world has large coal resources, with a R/P ratio in 2007 of 133 (cf. oil 41 and gas 60).
+As "all-oils" and gas production rates approach their "Hubbert" peaks in 2010 and 2020 respectively, coal resources will be utilised at a greater rate in substitution for liquid fuels and chemical products.
 Also the thermal efficiency of coal liquefaction process is around half of gas-to-liquids equivalents, increasing its demand enormously.
-If, hypothetically, coal provided for the combined world 2005 production rates for oil, gas and coal, its production would peak around 2040 to 2050, tailing off thereafter, indicating that fossil fuels will not outlast the century.
+If, hypothetically, coal provided for the combined world 2007 production rates for oil, gas and coal, its production would peak around 2040 to 2050, tailing off thereafter, indicating that fossil fuels will not outlast the century.

 Growth in demand for oil and gas is rising exponentially.
 Combined world production of oil and gas in equivalent units rose by around 1.50%/annum from 1990 to 2000, but from 1999 to 2000 it rose by 4%.
-The recession in the USA, now over, held oil consumption at its 2000 level in 2001, but gas consumption, having fallen somewhat in 2001, rose again in 2002.
 Strong economic growth in China, India and the Far East is likely to continue until restricted by emptying reserves.
 Unfortunately, as reserves approach exhaustion, demand is accelerating, bringing the emptying of the reserves ever nearer.
-Over the last five years oil consumption has increased by 11% and gas by 14%.
+Over the last five years oil consumption has increased by 9.5% and gas by 16%.

 The table is illustrated in the chart below.
 As oil production reaches its peak in 2010, gas is used to take to make up the shortfall in liquid fuels.
 As gas passes its peak production in 2020, coal is used by liquefaction to allow liquid fuels to be available in the period 2020 to 2040.
 Thereafter coal also passes its peak production in 2040 and by the end of the century, all economic fossil fuels resources have been exhausted.